-When you want to know how to improve your Google AdWords campaign, it’s important to start simple with a solid, dependable base.
+When you want to know how to improve your Google Ads campaign, it’s important to start simple with a solid, dependable base.
 So don’t forget the fundamentals of writing a great AdWords ad:

 - Consider your word choice and try to be as clear and specific as possible.